Hula painted frog: Conservation

 In 2017, an article published in the Molecular Ecology Journal, mentions of a group of scientists who investigated the suitable aquatic habitats for Hula painted frogs using the environmental DNA (eDNA) approach.
-The Hula Lake once provided a habitat for many rare species including this frog.
-Since, the 2011 rediscovery of this species in this region (in the Hula nature reserve), consequent efforts to study and protect it started.
-However, these efforts have been hampered by the elusive nature of this species (that also prevented it being found from the 1950s-2010s).
-Since, there is a lack of systematic and efficient methodology to detect a rare amphibian or aquatic species, including this Hula painted frogs, they were designated “extinct”; until their rediscovery at a later stage.
+The Hula Lake once provided a habitat for many rare species, including Hula painted frogs.
+Since its rediscovery in 2011, there have been efforts to study and protect the species.
+However, these efforts have been hampered by its elusive nature.